Consumer Medicine Information

 When you must not take it

-Do not take Loniten if you:
+Do not take Loniten if you have an allergy to:

-have phaeochromocytoma (a rare tumour of the adrenal gland, which sits near the kidney)
+phaeochromocytoma (a rare tumour of the adrenal gland, which sits near the kidney)

-blood vessels from the lung and the heart
+vessels from the lung and the heart.

 You must not take Loniten if you are not using any form of contraception and could fall pregnant.